planttheidea/moize/README.md

 **maxAge** *defaults to Infinity*

-The maximum amount of time that you want a computed value to be stored in cache for this method.
+The maximum amount of time in milliseconds that you want a computed value to be stored in cache for this method.

 **maxSize** *defaults to Infinity*

 The maximum size of the cache you want stored in cache for this method.
 Clearance of the cache once the `maxSize` is reached is on a [Least Recently Used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) basis.

-**seralizer** *defaults to an internal serializer*
+**seralizer** *defaults to an serializeArguments in utils.js*

 The default seralizer method is highly performant, however it may not cover all possible use cases (recursive objects, for example).
 In this case, you can pass in a custom serializer, which should return the serialized arguments to be used as a unique key for cache retreival.